OSGeo/OSGeoLive-doc/doc/overview/gpsprune_overview.rst

 @QUICKSTART_gpsprune@

 .. presentation-note
-    GpsPrune is a tool for viewing, editing and converting coordinate data from GPS systems.
-It can be used for planning future trips and for analyzing recorded data afterwards.
-It uses OpenStreetMap imagery to show recorded tracks and waypoints, and provides a variety of tools to let you edit, crop and prune the data points.
-It also has functions for showing the data in three dimensions, and combining the points with photos, audio files and online information.
+    GpsPrune is a tool for processing GPS data.
+It shows recorded tracks and waypoints, and provides tools to edit, crop and prune data points.
+You can also view data in three dimensions, combine points with photos, audio files and online information.